 When you break the word “Jyotirlinga”, it becomes ‘jyothi’, which means ‘radiance’ and ‘linga, which means phallus.
-These Jyotirlingas are considered different manifestation of Shiva.
+These Jyotirlingas are considered different manifestations of Shiva.
 There are 12 Jyotirlingas in India spread in strategic locations, and Hindu devotees from all across the nation visit each one of them on their spiritual journey.
 So if you too are planning to embark on a spiritual journey, then begin your spiritual journey with these jyotirlingas that are as divine as the presence of the almighty God itself.

 Other than granting spiritual reckoning and blessings, these sanctums are utterly beautiful and peaceful.
 Whichever of these you choose to visit, you’ll find that the 12 Jyotirlingas images don’t do justice to the real deal.
 So, check out this list of 12 Jyotirlingas and choose will all destinations you still need to cover.

 12 Jyotirlingas In India – Temples Of Lord Shiva